daviduhlir/ai-assistant-chat/README.md

 - **Dynamic Method Registration**: Use the `@Assistant.Callable` decorator to register methods that the assistant can invoke dynamically.
 - **Structured Prompts**: Automatically generates prompts that guide the assistant's behavior and provide a list of callable methods.
 - **AI Provider Abstraction**: Integrates with different AI providers through the `AIProvider` interface, allowing flexibility and extensibility.
+- **KnowledgeAgent Integration**: Allows the assistant to query a knowledge base for additional information or context.
 - **Assistant Response Parsing**: Parses responses from the assistant to determine whether to respond to the user or execute a system-level action.
 - **Extensibility**: Allows developers to define custom methods that the assistant can call during interactions.